Want to know how to screen record on Mac with audio and video included?

 The video will appear under its own tab in ‘Library’.
 Clicking on it allows for quick editing through the editor but this tutorial will not go over editing.

-Camtasia is a piece of software that works on both Mac & Windows computers.
+Camtasia is a piece of screen recording software that works on both Mac & Windows computers.
 It’s great for making high quality screen recordings although at $99/year, its price tag may turn away some users.

 Camtasia is well worth the price because of its vast range of features.
 After purchasing, you’re given a license key which you can then enter into the software.